cmohge1/lrbs-digital-editing-intro-2019/day5.md

 7. **Bespoke online resource**
     * Gains: Highly customisable, takes full advantage of your rich XML, presents multiple views based on your data, includes many related resources.
     * Losses: time and skill intensive.

+#### Publishing Exercise
+Due to the constraints of using university computers, we can only experiment easily with one of the tools showcased earlier, the TEI Publisher.

+* Go to the TEI Publisher demo: https://teipublisher.com/exist/apps/tei-publisher/index.html

+* Login using the demo credentials: username — tei, password — simple
+* You should now be able to upload files (scroll down until you see the upload window on the right hand side)
+* Upload one of your previous exercise files
+* Try changing some of the @rend attributes to see if something changes
+* Try adding <pb/> elements and change the view to ‘page view’, on the menu on the right hand side
+* Try exploring the other documents available (make sure to click on the menu on the right hand side and look at the underlying XML as well)

 **Some final thoughts**: